Popular music in Sweden: Swedish pop music

 In 1996 The Cardigans released their third album, First Band on the Moon.
 The song "Lovefool" was included on the soundtrack of William Shakespeare's Romeo + Juliet by director Baz Luhrmann.
-It found international success peaking at #2 on the UK Singles Chart.
+It found international success peaking at No. 2 on the UK Singles Chart.
 The following album, Gran Turismo (1998), was more electronic in style and contained the hit singles "My Favourite Game" and "Erase/Rewind".

 "You and Me Song", by Swedish group The Wannadies, was a huge radio hit in the UK and Ireland in the mid-1990s.
 This song also ended up featuring on the Romeo + Juliet soundtrack.

 Robyn was 17 years old when her pop singles "Show Me Love" and "Do You Know (What It Takes)" were released in 1997.
 Both singles were Top 10 hits on the Billboard Hot 100.

 In 1998 Meja's second album Seven Sisters was released.
-It contained the radio hit "All Bout The Money", which was peaked at #12 in the UK.
-In 1999 she recorded the duet "Private Emotion" with Ricky Martin, which reached #9 on the UK singles chart.
+It contained the radio hit "All Bout The Money", which was peaked at No. 12 in the UK.
+In 1999 she recorded the duet "Private Emotion" with Ricky Martin, which reached No. 9 on the UK singles chart.

 Eagle-Eye Cherry released his debut album Desireless in 1998.
 Propelled by the hit single "Save Tonight" (UK #5, US #6), the album sold over 4 million copies worldwide.

 Emilia Rydberg is well known for her 1998-1999 international hit "Big Big World".
-The song peaked at #5 in the UK.
+The song peaked at No. 5 in the UK.

 Andreas Johnson had a UK #4 hit in 2000 with "Glorious".

 Swedish songwriters/producers Denniz Pop and Max Martin have written worldwide hits for pop artists like Britney Spears, Backstreet Boys and later Celine Dion, Kelly Clarkson, Katy Perry, P!nk, Avril Lavigne, Leona Lewis and Jessie J.